Gearey History, Family Crest & Coats of Arms

 Early Origins of the Gearey family

-Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were Chiefs of Coolavin aad Sliabh Lugha.
-CITATION[CLOSE]
+The surname Gearey was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were Chiefs of Coolavin aad Sliabh Lugha.

 Early History of the Gearey family

-Another 191 words (14 lines of text) are included under the topic Early Gearey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gearey research.
+Another 79 words (6 lines of text) covering the years 1710, 1796 and 1727 are included under the topic Early Gearey History in all our PDF Extended History products and printed products wherever possible.

 Gearey Spelling Variations